- Provider website

 Breakdown on Cash assets

-Cash is a kind of investment that pays you interest.
-It includes term deposits, floating-rate notes and money market accounts.
-Cash, which is often a loan to a bank, is an income asset.
+Cash is a kind of investment that generally pays you interest.
+(An exception to this are shariah-compliant funds, which can hold cash but are prohibted from earning interest.)
+Cash typically includes term deposits, floating-rate notes and money market accounts.
+Cash, which is often a loan to a bank, is considered an income asset.
 Here's more on investing in term deposits.

 Top 10 investments